Table of Contents

 Now.
 I rolled my sleeves up and said, “Okay, it’s on!”

 Warren Dow: [00:38:07] That’s that is hilarious.
-Do you have any other any other cool stories like that?
+Do you have any other cool stories like that?

 I had that exact same thing happened to me.
 The agent gave me the wrong keys and the wrong clicker when I took over the listing, so I was trying to climb over to get to the other side to get it open, the alarm is going off.
 I’m trying to get in the house to turn off the alarm.
 She just sabotaged this whole thing, literally as I’m up on top of this gate this huge gate, the housekeeper pulls up.